rainavyas/nlp_attackability/README.md

 # Overview

 This is the code for the paper _Sample Attackability in Natural Language Adversarial Attacks_.
-This paper has been accepted at the [ACL Workshop 2023, TrustNLP: Third Workshop on Trustworthy Natural Language Processing](https://trustnlpworkshop.github.io/).
+This paper has been accepted at the [ACL 2023 Workshop, TrustNLP: Third Workshop on Trustworthy Natural Language Processing](https://trustnlpworkshop.github.io/).

 ## Abstract